 Irish American President Ronald Reagan always made sure the White House had a bit of craic for St. Patrick's Day.

-Today, in President Reagan’s presidential library in Simi Valley, CA, his actual Air Force One holds pride of place, but right behind that significant plane is the Ronald Reagan Pub, which Reagan had transported brick by brick from his ancestral home of Ballyporeen in Co Tipperary.
+Today, in President Reagan’s presidential library in Simi Valley, CA, his actual Air Force One holds pride of place, but right behind that significant plane is the Ronald Reagan Pub, which Reagan had transported brick by brick from his ancestral home of Ballyporeen in County Tipperary.

 On his trip to Ireland in 1984, the President drank Guinness with a priest in the aptly-named Ronald Reagan Pub and reminisced fondly about his Irish roots.